onap/dcaegen2/docs/sections/services/pm-mapper/configuration.rst

 Filtering
 """""""""
 PM Mapper maps PM XML files to performance VES event by applying the mapper filtering information.
-Mapper filtering is configured during instantiation through cloudify manager.
+Mapper filtering is configured during instantiation through the DCAE Dashboard.
 Mapper filtering is based on the PM dictionary fields.
 PM Mapper expects the filter in the following JSON format: